-With great pride, we present our fifth sustainability report, Partner for Sustained Value, produced in accordance with the Global Reporting Initiative and—new this year—aligned with the United Nations Sustainable Development Goals.
+With great pride, we present our fifth sustainability report, Partner for Sustained Value, produced in accordance with the Global Reporting Initiative and—new this year—aligned with the UN Global Compact’s Sustainable Development Goals.
 Covering the 2015-2016 reporting period, this report demonstrates BrownFlynn’s continued commitment to walking the talk as a corporate sustainability and governance consultancy while partnering with clients to achieve positive impact and sustained value.

 BrownFlynn hit several milestones during the reporting period, most notably celebrating our 20th anniversary in 2016.
 During our two decades, we have continually evolved and grown—more than once taking bold leaps ahead of market trends—to make BrownFlynn what it is today.
 Reflecting on the last two years, several factors contributed to our sustained growth and magnified impact as we:

 expanded our team of highly talented people;